Uruguay - Country Commercial Guide

 Overview

-The Government of Uruguay announced that the Ministry of Transport and Public Works was planning to invest: $532 million in 2022; $329 million in 2023; and $260 million in 2024.
-Almost 20 percent of these amounts will be directed to the development and improvement of national transportation infrastructure.
-In terms of infrastructure financing, Uruguay became the second Latin American country to become a member of the Asian Infrastructure Investment Bank (AIIB) in April 2020.
-Other multilateral development banks such as the IADB, the World Bank and CAF are also active in Uruguay.
+The Government of Uruguay announced that the Ministry of Transport and Public Works was planning to invest $329 million in 2023 and $260 million in 2024.
+Almost 20 percent of these investments will be directed to the development and improvement of national transportation infrastructure.
+In terms of infrastructure financing, multilateral development banks such as the IDB, the World Bank, and Development Bank of Latin America and the Caribbean (CAF) are active in supporting Uruguay’s infrastructure development.
+Uruguay became the second Latin American country to join the Asian Infrastructure Investment Bank (AIIB) and has joined the New Development Bank established by the BRICS.

-For information on other infrastructure projects please contact: CS Uruguay.
+For information on infrastructure projects please contact: CS Uruguay.

 Leading Sub-Sector